 - CCTV, China Mobile, and Huawei completed the industry’s first 4K live streaming test on a 5G dual-band convergent network in Beijing

-- Held first Huawei Flash Technology Forum in Beijing in order to develop flash and forge a win-win industry ecosystem, and proposed an application-aware storage concept and shed some light on future SSD development.
+- Held the first Huawei Flash Technology Forum in Beijing in order to develop a flash and forge a win-win industry ecosystem, proposed an application-aware storage concept, and shed some light on future SSD development.

-- Sunrise and Huawei jointly announced 5G smartphone in Switzerland
+- Sunrise and Huawei jointly announced the 5G smartphone in Switzerland

-- Launched site cloud for first time in Russia, and signed MOU with tower companies
+- Launched site cloud for the first time in Russia, and signed MOU with tower companies

 - Dutch telecom provider KPN signed a preliminary agreement with Huawei in order to start preparations for the construction of KPN’s new Mobile Radio Access Network in the Netherlands, as part of KPN’s mobile network modernization for 5G

 - Huawei and Chinasoft International Ltd. released the Financial Big Data Smart Application Solution.
 It will simplify data collection and processing in the financial domain, helping financial providers to better understand their customers, improve user loyalty, reduce customer TCO, and maximize business value.